StatCYK/SMICE/README.md

 `python all_calculate_TMscores.py`

 ### compare against AF-Cluster and Random Sampling
+The TMscore results of AF-Cluster and Random Sampling were stored in `AFclust_random_res.zip`.

+`unzip AFclust_random_res.zip`

-Compare the TMscores of the top predictions
+Compare the TMscores of the top predictions.

 `python compare_TopPred.py`